-Despite its excessively (well, to my taste) long name, the new Frederique Constant Vintage Rally Healey automatic chronograph watch makes an impression of a very well-designed accessory.
-While I wouldn’t call it ‘revolutionary’ or ‘groundbreaking’, it successfully combines standard elements of design into a very attractive time measuring device.
-Oh, some purists would probably wince a little at the way they use gold-plating to make a stainless steel body look dressier, but I find nothing wrong with it: for those on a tight budget, a gold-plated watch is an excellent choice.
+Despite its excessively (well, to my taste) long name, the Frederique Constant Vintage Rally Healey automatic chronograph makes an impression of a well-designed accessory.
+While I wouldn’t call it ‘revolutionary’ or ‘groundbreaking’, it successfully combines standard elements of design into an attractive time measuring device.
+Purists would probably wince a little at the way they use gold-plating to make a stainless steel body look dressier, but I find nothing wrong with it: for those on a tight budget, a gold-plated watch is an excellent choice.

-This new Vintage Rally Healey is just another example of how going a well beaten path not only saves you time, but also lets you invest the spare energy into designing an object that, while not unique in a slightest way, looks very elegant and refined.
-The way they combined textures, colors and materials into a single object of conspicuous consumption looks very convincing: the watch doesn’t feel neither like one of those numerous generic-looking rip-offs, nor like a metal Frankenstein put together using off-the-shelf parts without applying too much creativity in the process.
+This new Vintage Rally Healey is just another example of how going a well-beaten path not only saves you time but also lets you invest the spare energy into designing an object that, while not unique in the slightest way, looks very elegant and refined.
+The way they combined textures, colors, and materials into a single object of conspicuous consumption looks very convincing: the watch doesn’t feel either like one of those numerous generic-looking rip-offs nor like a metal Frankenstein put together using off-the-shelf parts without applying too much creativity in the process.

 Perhaps, its only problem is the lack of unique features: buying a Swiss made watch, I would like it to have its character, something that would make it stand out from the crowd.
 Well, in this price range (Frederique Constant offers its ref.
 FC-397HS5B6 in polished stainless steel for less than CHF 2900), this is what you should probably expect from an average timekeeper: to be average.

 Case & Strap